 Sarah Tober has more than 17 years of non-profit and business experience with a strong emphasis on communications.
 She recently completed her MBA at the University of Texas McCombs School of Business, where she studied executive leadership.

-As the executive director of Scenic Texas, Tober, is focused on education, strengthening partnerships and chapters, and advocacy that results in the empowerment of citizens to safeguard scenic qualities of Texas highways, countryside, and communities.
-In this role, she is building up the board of directors, executing a $500,000 More Scenic Texas campaign, and overseeing the Scenic City Certification Program now on it’s 10th year and featuring 83 Texas communities.
+As the president of Scenic Texas, Tober, is focused on educating the public on the importance of visual environment and natural resources preservation; strengthening partnerships and chapters; and advocacy that results in the empowerment of citizens to safeguard scenic qualities of Texas highways, countryside, and communities.
+In this role, she has recruited more than 10 new board members, fundraised for a $300,000 annual budget, created the 1 Million Trees Across Texas initiative and managed the Scenic City Certification Program that is now in its 11th year and features 85 Texas communities and 18 program partners.

 In her previous role as the state communications director for a national small business advocacy group, Tober worked with the Texas Governor’s office and other top state legislative offices to further the small business story and make Texas the number one place for women-owned business.
 She furthered that mission by putting together a SXSW panel on small business and women entrepreneurs in Texas.